DataDog/integrations-core/windows_service/README.md

 1. Edit the `windows_service.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample windows_service.d/conf.yaml][3] for all available configuration options.

-2. Provide service names as they appear in the `services.msc` properties field **NOT** the display name.
+2. Provide service names as they appear in the `services.msc` properties field, **NOT** the display names.
 For names with spaces, enclose the whole name in double quotation marks, for example: `"Windows Service"`. **Note**: Spaces are replaced by underscores in Datadog.

+- If your service name includes a special character (for example: `MSSQL$CRMAWS`) you must [escape the special character][13] with a `\`.
+The service name should look like `MSSQL\$CRMAWS` in the configuration.

 3. [Restart the Agent][4].